25thOliver/Crypto-Data-Pipeline/README.md

 # Crypto Data Pipeline

 Imagine watching the entire cryptocurrency market update live.
-Every price tick, every trade, every order,streaming seamlessly from **Binance → PostgreSQL → Kafka → Cassandra → Grafana**.
+Every price tick, every trade, every order, streaming seamlessly from **Binance → PostgreSQL → Kafka → Cassandra → Grafana**.
 This project turns that vision into reality, combining real-time data engineering, CDC, and beautiful visualizations into a single automated pipeline.

 ## What This Project Does